maxguru/mysql-vector/README.md

 ### Setting Up the Vector Table in MySQL
 The library provides flexible initialization options for different use cases:

-> Important
-> - Initialization will throw an exception if the target table already exists.
+> Initialization will throw an exception if the target table already exists.
-> - Ensure you use a unique base table name or clean up with deinitialize() before re-initializing.
+> Ensure you use a unique base table name or clean up with deinitialize() before re-initializing.

 #### Complete Initialization
 The `initialize` method creates the vector table in the database: